faranjit/geojson-client/README.md

 * Used detekt for static code analysis.
 * Used jacoco to generate test coverage report(Unfornately, missing a lot)

 There is a gradle task named **checkCode** to run detekt and jacoco tasks.
 Jacoco runs just unit tests because I didn't want to struggle to run emulator on CircleCI.
-If you want run UI tests to you have to run *./gradlew connectedAndroidTest* command manually.
+If you want to run UI tests to you have to run *./gradlew connectedAndroidTest* command manually.

 ## Libraries and tools used